Design Modular Cloud Infrastructure with Terraform

 3 directories, 5 files

-The variables used here—client_name and provision_bucket—are defined in ./modules/client/variables.tf like so:
+The variables used here—client_name and provision_bucket—are defined in ./modules/client/variables.tf as follows:

 variable "client_name" {